relector-tuxnix/meg4/docs/en/tut_walk.md

 }
 ```

-You can press <kbd>F3</kbd> and click on the top left sprite of the character sprite on the selector to get the sprite id for that
+You can press <kbd>F3</kbd> and click on the top left sprite of the character frame to get the sprite id for that
 direction.
-We set these in the `dir` variable, and we'll use this variable in place of the `sprite` parameter.
+We set these ids in the `dir` variable, and then we'll use this variable in place of the `sprite` parameter.

 Try it out!
 You'll see that by pressing the arrows our character will change directions.